Yezuz05/vue-data-table/README.md

     <DataTable @cell-change="handleCellChange" :dataSource="payments" :columns="columns" :config="config" />
 ```

-Listen for cell change event with the cell-change event.
+Listen for cell change with the `cell-change` event.
 It returns data in this format
 ```
     {
         row,        //changed row